ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
-The TEEP Broker picks an TEEP Agent (e.g., the only one available) based on this notification.
+The TEEP Broker picks a TEEP Agent (e.g., the only one available) based on this notification.

 2. The TEEP Broker calls the TEEP Agent's "RequestTA" API, passing